Chronic Obstructive Pulmonary Disorder (COPD)

 Worsening of symptoms (flare-ups)

 Your COPD symptoms may remain stable (unchanged) for long periods.
 However, the condition may get noticeably worse every now and then.
 During these flare-ups, you may be much more short of breath.
-You may produce much more phlegm (mucus) when you cough, and get tired more easily.
-Your airways become inflamed and irritated, and breathing takes much more effort.
-Untreated, your lungs suffer more damage and may even fail.
+You may produce much more mucus when you cough, and get tired more easily.
+These symptoms may mean that your airways are becoming more inflamed and irritated.
+It is important to treat these flare-ups to prevent serious illness, including worsening lung damage or failure.

-These flare-ups may be triggered by an infection from bacteria (germs) or a virus.
-(This is found in about half of the cases of flare-ups.)
-Flare-ups may also be caused by environmental factors such as smog or air pollution, cigarette or fireplace smoke, or cold temperatures.
+These flare-ups may be triggered by an infection from bacteria or a virus.
+Flare-ups may also be caused by exposure to smoke or air pollution.
+If a flare-up is severe, sometimes admission to the hospital is necessary.

 Treatments for flare-ups include some or all of the following: